hmgyoo/hmgyoo/README.md

 ---

 ### 📄 About Me
-🎓 Computer Engineering Graduate at Pamantasan ng Lungsod ng Maynila
+🎓 Computer Engineering Graduate at Pamantasan ng Lungsod ng Maynila.
-📱 Currently working as a **Mobile Developer Lead** at **Xure Deal PTE LTD**
+📱 Currently working as a **Software Developer** at a startup company and doing commissions on the side.
-🧠 Passionate about creating seamless app experiences and exploring DevOps
+🧠 Passionate about creating solutions for modern problems, and enjoying my life after shifts.

 ---